QuentinRa/blog.quentinra.dev/games/unity/scripts/index.md

 For reference, it's [C# 9.0 for Unity 2022.3](https://docs.unity3d.com/2022.3/Documentation/Manual/CSharpCompiler.html).
 Note that some features from each C# version were not implemented in Unity.
 Refer to the Unsupported features of the link above.

-Inside the project window of the editor, you can create new scripts <small>(ex: "Example.cs")</small>.
-We usually store them in a `Scripts` folder.
+Inside the project window of the editor, you can create new scripts, for instance, `Example.cs`.
+We usually store them in a folder `Scripts`.

-⚠️ Use UpperCamelCase for naming scripts/classes.

 ✍️ Unity Scripts are documented in the [Scripting Reference](https://docs.unity3d.com/ScriptReference/).
 </div><div>

+The name of the script is the same as the name of the class.
+Use UpperCamelCase for naming scripts/classes.

 ```cs
 using UnityEngine;